php-bug-catcher/bug-catcher/README.md

 See package [php-sentinel/bug-catcher-curl-reporter](https://github.com/php-sentinel/bug-catcher-curl-reporter)

-Have fun!

 ## Modifications

-See [docs/extending.md](docs/extending.md) for more information on how to extend the
+See [docs/extending.md](docs/extending.md) for more information on how to extend the dashboard.

+See [docs/custom_record.md](docs/custom_record.md) for more information on how to create custom record items.

 ## Have Ideas, Feedback or an Issue?

 If you have suggestions or questions, please feel free to open an issue on this repository.

+Have fun!